 Funding for Master’s Students

 Find funding opportunities for master’s students administered by Rackham Graduate School.
 Some College of Engineering departments also have fellowships or awards designated for master’s students, as well as Graduate Student Instructor (GSI) or Graduate Student Research Assistant (GSRA) appointments.
 Please reach out to your Graduate Coordinator for more information.
-Current master’s students who have interest in a Ph.D. program may apply by the appropriate application deadline to receive consideration for Ph.D. admission and the full funding it provides.
+Current master’s students who have an interest in a Ph.D. program may apply by the appropriate application deadline to receive consideration for Ph.D. admission and the full funding it provides.